Whatever happened to the project to crack the wealthy world's lock on mRNA vaccines?

 That's because Afrigen has hit a snag: In order to definitively prove that its vaccine is legitimate it still needs to actually do those clinical trials.
 "You know, hamsters and mice are not humans," says Terblanche.
 "As scientists often say, mice lie."
 And the company had to scrap plans to start the human trials this past summer after it became clear that the original version of the COVID vaccine that Afrigen's version is modeled on is not as effective as Moderna's more recently updated version when it comes to currently circulating variants of the coronavirus.

-Continuing to perfect that product until it's ready for commercial distribution "does not make ethical and financial sense" says Terblanche.
+Continuing to perfect that original product until it's ready for commercial distribution "does not make ethical and financial sense," says Terblanche.

 "It's still heavy lifting," says Terblanche, with a sigh.
 "Just a massive amount of work."